-Despite being a street circuit, Baku’s well designed track layout and placement of grandstands means there are some fabulous views to be had at the Azerbaijan Grand Prix.
-Right in the heart of the city’s historic centre some of the best grandstands have backdrops that can only be rivaled by Monaco and Singapore.
+Despite being a street circuit, Baku’s well-designed track layout and placement of grandstands means there are some fabulous views to be had at the Azerbaijan Grand Prix.
+Right in the heart of the city’s historic centre some of the best grandstands have backdrops that can only be rivalled by Monaco and Singapore.

 The Absheron grandstand is a fairly standard main grandstand affair but with the added appeal that Baku’s long, 2.2km main straight is often the scene of much action during races.
 With an epic slipstream and DRS its not unusual to see passes for position happen here, sometimes even seeing 3 or 4 cars abreast.

 Of course there are the usual perks too like having a view into the pitlane, watching the start and the post race interviews and podium celebration.
 Its also closest to the main off-track entertainment and refreshments area.

 All round Baku is one of the better tracks to choose a main grandstand seat.HIGH BUDGET TV SCREEN COVERED RESERVED SEATS

 With its glorious backdrop – a juxtaposition of Baku’s finest classic and modern architecture – the AzNeft grandstand is located on the exterior of the track, at one of the many 90 degree corners of the Baku Street Circuit.